hannobraun/hanno.braun-odw.eu/website/content/notes/filing-table/index.md

 So what now?
 Obviously, this isn't built to last.
 The table and the file holder already show wear after using them a few times.
 I don't have any suitable lubrication at hand, and the fine aluminium dust getting between the moving surfaces certainly doesn't help.
 It is a great proof of concept though, and I'll be looking into using this (or an improved version) to bootstrap an aluminium version.

 All the modeling was done with OpenSCAD.
-I've made the <a href="filing-table.zip">models available for download</a>, if you want to print one youself.
+I've made the <a href="filing-table.zip">models available for download</a>, if you want to print one yourself.